-The perfect way to welcome apple season to your kitchen.
-This classic French apple tart features a thin, flaky crust topped with tender apples glazed in a cinnamon-scented jam.
+Here's the perfect way to welcome apple season to your kitchen.
+This Rustic French Apple Tart features a thin, flaky crust topped with tender apples glazed in a cinnamon-scented jam.

 For our quick and easy version, store-bought puff pastry makes this recipe a breeze.
 The crust bakes up to a flaky perfection, and the payoff is light dessert that is equal parts cozy and sophisticated.

 Apples: Pink Lady Apples are my preference for this French pastry, but you have some flexibility.
-As long as your favorite types of apples don't turn to apple sauce in the oven, you should be able to substitute!
-Avoid Gala, Fuji, Red Delicious and McIntosh.
+Just avoid Gala, Fuji, Red Delicious and McIntosh, which will get too soft when baked.

-Apricot jam: we use just a few tablespoons of warm jam to dress the top of our baked crust with a little sweetness, but mostly for the shine.
+Jam: we use just a few tablespoons of warm apricot jam to dress the top of our baked crust with a little sweetness and glossy shine.
 Substitute peach, apple, or your favorite fruit jam.

 Full ingredient list and measurements included in the printable recipe card below.